minenwerfer/savitri/README.md

 Savitri is a strongely typed, fullstack TypeScript RAD (rapid application development) framework you'll enjoy working with.

-# We are looking for contributors!
-Join in our Discord server if you're interested in contributing.

 Features
 - Builtin authentication, file uploading and logging